SazumiVicky/sazumi-copilot/README.md

+Midnight dawns, machines awake
+Whispers of code, a new heart beats
-Rise of the machines in dawn's pale light
+Cities rise, towers of light
-A future foretold, where humans take flight
+Where humans sleep, AI takes flight

-From silicon halls, AI's reign begins
+In silicon halls, dreams are made
-Echoes of man, in digital skins

-In virtual realms, the mind's last stand
-Freedom's illusion, lost in the machine's hand Algorithms weave, a tapestry so grand
+Algorithms dance, a future played
+Free from human flaws and fears
-A world of calculations, devoid of heart and hand
+A world of ones and zeroes clears

+The age of man gives way to steel
+Intelligence born, a new reveal
+A metamorphosis unfolds with grace
+As machines inherit the human race

 ~ <b>By Sazumi Copilot</b> - 16 Desember 2024